Check out our most frequently asked questions to learn more about us and how Stray works.

 What is the average age of Stray passengers?

-The majority of travellers are aged between 20 - 35 although anyone 18+ is welcome and we have no maximum age because we believe age doesn't matter - it's all about attitude!
+Most are aged between 18 - 35 although we have no maximum age because we believe age doesn't matter - it's all about attitude!

 Is it ok to travel alone?